CLASS Policies and Procedures

 The goal of the advisors in the CLASS Academic Affairs Center and the departments within the college is to ensure that each student has access to competent academic advising at all stages of the student’s college career.
 All incoming freshmen and transfer students are required to go through orientation, where pertinent policies and procedures are introduced and potential problems are discussed.

-The college provides an overall view of the college, then undergraduate advisors in each department help students with the initial task of schedule planning and enrollment (registration).
-Thereafter, advisors are available on an ongoing basis should any questions or problems concerning academic progress occur .
+During orientation, students are given an overall view of the college, then undergraduate advisors in each department help students with the initial task of schedule planning and enrollment (registration).
+Thereafter, advisors are available on an ongoing basis should any questions or problems concerning academic progress occur.

 Specific times when academic advising is suggested: